testjavascript/nodejs-integration-tests-best-practices/README.md

 :white_check_mark:  **Do:** Since most message-queue by design can send the same message at least once (=== many times), check that your business flow can run multiple times without undesired side effects

-Ideas: The withdraw money example, simply run the same message multiple times and ensure that the state is similar
+Ideas: The withdraw money example, simply run the same message multiple times and ensure that the state is similar to one execution

 <br/>